+Take notice of any pain you feel; it can serve as a warning that the way you are performing an activity is putting strain on your joints.

+Spread the load over several joints

+Use larger, stronger joints rather than putting the strain through your thumb.

+Use less effort - try to push or slide heavy items rather than carrying them.

+Avoid gripping for long periods of time; this can exacerbate your pain.

+Your therapist can provide additional strategies and ideas to help you protect your joints further.

+Assistive devices

-Take notice of any pain you feel; it can serve as a warning that the way you are performing an activity is putting strain on your joints Spread the load over several joints Use larger, stronger joints rather than putting the strain through your thumb Use less effort - try to push or slide heavy items rather than carrying them Avoid gripping for long periods of time; as this can exacerbate your pain Your therapist can talk through additional strategies and ideas to help you protect your joints further.
-Assistive devices There are a variety of small aids and assistive pieces of equipment that are available to help you make certain day to day activities easier.
-Your hand therapist can review the specific activities you are having difficulties with and provide advice on options which may be beneficial for you.
-Examples include: Tap Turners:
+There is a variety of small aids and assistive pieces of equipment that are available to help you make certain activities easier.
+Your therapist can review the specific activities with which you are having difficulties and provide advice on options which may be beneficial for you.
+Examples include:

+Tap Turners:

-Attach onto your taps making it easier to turn them on and off
+Attach to your taps making it easier to turn them on and off.